postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 ### Mocking from an API

 You can create a mock server from an existing API.
-Navigate to the API on which you want to add a mock server and switch to the **Develop** tab.
-On the new tab, select **Add Mock Server** on the right-hand side and choose between creating a new mock server or adding an existing one.
+Navigate to the API you'd like to add a mock server to, then click **Develop**.
+Select **Add Mock Server**, then choose between creating a new mock server or adding an existing one.

 This will launch the **Create mock server** modal.
-Follow the process [outlined in the New Button section](#mocking-from-the-new-button) to complete the mock server setup steps.
+Follow the process [outlined in the New button section](#mocking-from-the-new-button) to complete the mock server setup.

 ![Create mock from API Dev](https://user-images.githubusercontent.com/5029719/71178158-78167380-2265-11ea-908e-70199ea6a272.png)